--for cultivating relationships during the pandemic; I hear so much talk about how divided has been, yet there have been relationships that have grown stronger for me.
-I am extremely appreciative of those.
+-for cultivating relationships during the pandemic.
+I hear so much talk about how divided people have become, yet there have been relationships that have grown stronger for me.
+I am extremely grateful for those.

 -for all of you

 I’d say my bucket is overflowing.
 I am passing it along in the hopes that it will help you fill your bucket.
 I hope you will pass it on and continued the chain.